 What is MEDI Lux?

 MEDI (Melanopic Equivalent Daylight Illuminance) MEDI Lux is the melanopic and daylight-equivalent illuminance.
 250 MEDI is the minimum illuminance above which the biological setting of the internal clock takes place (see DIN SPEC 67600).
-It must dominate in the mornings for at least four hours as vertical illuminance at head level to trigger a biological effect.
-The conversion from MEDI lux to visually assessed lux is as follows: 1.
-250 MEDI divided by the luminaire-specific melanopic effect factor MR (Melanopic Ratio).
-For example, a typical 4000K Ra 80 luminaire has an MR of 0.75.
-250/0.75 = 333.33 melanopically assessed lux 2.
-Multiplied by the constant daylight correction factor 1.103, 333.33 * 1.103 = 368 lx
+This should prevail throughout the day as vertical illuminance at head position in order to set a biological effect in motion.
+The conversion from MEDI lux to visually assessed lux is as follows:

 This can be professionally implemented with an RGB LED controller whose colour points are exactly on the Black Body Line across all colour temperatures.
 Conventional RGB controllers' colour points tend to shift significantly over their operating life.
 The red and green LED chip used is based on a blue diode, guaranteeing stable colour points over the entire service life.
 Thus, all three LED chips are based on the same blue chip, with the significant advantage that all chips age at equal rates.
 This is the only way to achieve high colour stability with precise dimming on the Black Body Line.
 Colour temperatures from 1800 K to 16000 K can be produced in addition to saturated coloured red, green, and blue light.
 Bespoke colour temperature gradients can be set.
 The LEDs are controlled via analogue current regulation, enabling flicker-free dimming.